directus/directus/docs/app/data-sharing.md

 - **Start Date** – Selects the first date that the Share can be accessed.
 - **End Date** – Selects the last date that the Share can be accessed.
 - **Max Uses** – Sets total number of times the shared Item can be viewed.
-- **Times Used** - Displays number of times Item was viewed.
+- **Times Used** - Displays number of times the shared Item was viewed.

-## Roles and Permissions for Shares
+## Who Can Create / View Data Shares?

-Your ability to create shares will be based on your Role's permissions.
+A User's ability to create shares will be based on their Role's permissions.
 If you are an `Administrator`, _congratulations_!
 You can share any Item you want.
-However, other Roles will likely have limits created on their Share permissions.
+However, other Roles created will likely have limits set on their Share permissions.

 Any given Share will have the same read permissions as the Role it was assigned.
 This permission set is baked into the hyperlink provided.